subhamay-bhattacharyya-gha/cfn-create-stack-action/README.md

 ### Tag Usage

-You can apply tags to your CloudFormation stack using the `cloudformation-tags` input:
+You can apply tags to your CloudFormation stack using the `cloudformation-tags` input in two formats:

+#### Simple Key-Value Format
 ```yaml
 cloudformation-tags: |
   {